David Peralta Preview, Player Props: Dodgers vs. Braves

 David Peralta At The Plate

-- He has hit a home run in 6.4% of his games this season, and 2% of his trips to the plate.
+- He has hit a home run in 6.3% of his games this season, and 2% of his chances at the plate.

-- Peralta has had an RBI in 33 games this season (30.3%), including 14 multi-RBI outings (12.8%).
-He has also driven home three or more of his team's runs in one contest.
+- Peralta has driven in a run in 33 games this year (29.7%), including 14 games with more than one RBI (12.6%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.